juanh2607/Courses/README.md

 2. Rust-Practice
     * NeetCode: my solutions + tests.
 It also works as practice on how to create a library on rust

+3. Writing an Interpreter in Go - From the book by Thorsten Ball